-(Updated 9/16/19) IKEA has been the world’s largest furniture maker since 2008.
+IKEA has been the world’s largest furniture maker since 2008.
 The liberal IKEA return policy is no doubt a big part of their popularity among shoppers.
 But as with any return policy, there are always some nuisances that aren’t answered on the company’s website and typically require a phone call to the store.
-To alleviate that phone call, and make your life a little easier, here’s everything you need to know about the return policy at IKEA.
+To alleviate that phone call, and make your life a little easier, here’s everything you need to know about their return policy.

 How Many Return Days Do I Have at IKEA?